willmartian/willmartian.com/src/pages/posts/passwords-managers-passkeys-oh-my.md

 ---
 title: "Passwords & Password Managers & Passkeys, oh my!"
-# blurb: "A jargon-free introduction"
+blurb: "Passwords are a flawed technology.
+What are our options?"
-date: 2025-03-20
+date: 2025-03-24
 # comments: "https://fosstodon.org/@willmartian/109285848751638736"
-eleventyExcludeFromCollections: false
 ---

 **Passwords** are a flawed technology.
 There are just too many scenarios where user error can sneak in: